-There are many types of learning that take place outside a traditional college.
-We can review a wide variety of documentation that demonstrates your knowledge and award college credit.
-These credits can be used towards a Bellevue College degree or certificate.
-According to the standards set by the State Board for Community and Technical Colleges, we review four types of Prior Learning.
+Based on the standards set by the State Board for Community and Technical Colleges, we review four types of Prior Leaning as indicated below.
 The process to award credit is different for each type.

 What You Need to Know